 Carl-Adam Wachtmeister (Business Development Manager at iCore) recently appeared on the Transforming business podcast hosted by ByBrick management.
 In the episode, he shares some of his insights into how infrastructure and digital strategy creates the foundation for business development and innovation.

-Data and information is the fuel and glue that allows the company making the right decisions to drive profits.
+Data and information is the glue that allows the company making the right decisions to drive profits.
 Without insights about how the market works, it would be impossible to match the ever-changing demand of the customers.

 Digital transformation is often triggered by managers based on a fear of losing market position.
 What we need to understand is that change is a mental journey and it takes time to understand and commit to the new challenges.